Spencer Torkelson Preview, Player Props: Tigers vs. Astros

-The Detroit Tigers, including Spencer Torkelson (.419 on-base percentage in past 10 games, 101 points above season-long percentage), take on starter Framber Valdez and the Houston Astros at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.395 on-base percentage in past 10 games, 80 points above season-long percentage), battle starting pitcher Hunter Brown and the Houston Astros at Comerica Park, Saturday at 6:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Cubs.
+He had a hitless performance in his previous game (0-for-4) against the Astros.

 Spencer Torkelson Game Info & Props vs. the Astros